ojrlopez27/multiuser-framework/README.md

 MultiuserFrameworkContainer.stopFrameworks( );
 ```

-## Create a Client, send and receive messages to/from MUF
+## Create a Client, and send and receive messages to/from MUF

 Creating a client that connects to MUF is a simple as follows (using the default configuration):
 ```java